Jack Cheesman Award for Enduring Architecture: History

 The inaugural award was given in 2005 and was known as the 25 Year Award until at least 2011.
 The average age of the 16 projects recognised to 2024 is 36.6 years from completion of construction to year of award.
 The award was issued every second year from 2005 until 2013, and has been awarded annually since 2014 (see table below).

 Description

 The award recognises significant, long lasting and innovative architecture with usually more than 25 years passed since the completion of construction.
 The Enduring Architecture Award recognises achievement for the design of buildings of outstanding merit, which have remained important as high quality works of architecture when considered in contemporary cultural, social, economic and environmental contexts in South Australia.
 Nominations for the award can be made by AIA members, non–members and non–architects, but must provide adequate material and information supporting the nomination for consideration of the jury.

 National Awards

 Recipients of the state–based award are eligible for consideration for the National Award for Enduring Architecture presented later in the same year, as part of the Australian National Architecture Awards.
-As of 2023 no South Australian projects had received a National Award for Enduring Architecture.
+As of 2025 no South Australian projects had received the National Award.